Polesden Lacey: National Trust ownership (1942 – present)

 Polesden Lacey was left to the National Trust by Mrs Greville in 1942 in memory of her father, the brewer William McEwan.
 (She was his illegitimate daughter and sole heir.)
 The bequest included approximately 1000 acre of land along with paintings and items of furniture, which she hoped would form the basis of a future art gallery.
-Her jewellery collection was bequeathed to Queen Elizabeth The Queen Mother.
+Her jewellery collection was bequeathed to the Queen Mother.

 The house was first opened to the public by the Trust in 1948.
 In August 1960, a fire destroyed around half of the roof of the property.
 Several ground floor ceilings were damaged by water during attempts to extinguish the blaze, however the collection of art and furniture was rescued by estate workers.
 The cost of repairs, some £65,000, was covered by insurance and the house reopened to the public on 9 June 1962.

 In 1995 the National Trust embarked on a programme of restoration and renovation.
 In 2008/9 the visitor facilities were re-furbished, with a new car park, cafe, shop and farm shop.
 However, not all of the house is open to the public, including many bedrooms and servants' areas.
 From the 1970s to 2015, some of these closed off spaces are used as offices; there is hope that more will be restored and opened for visitors in the future.
 This process began in March 2011, with the opening of Mrs Greville's private apartment.

 Polesden Lacey received over 287,000 visitors in 2020/21, placing it in the Trust's top ten most-visited properties.